Supporting the Whole Girl

 If the student requires prescription medication on the trip and parent/guardian has not previously submitted the Prescription Medication Authorization Form to Magnus Health SMR, the parent/guardian should submit a form with the updated medication to Magnus Health SMR two weeks prior to trip departure.

 Over-the-counter and prescription medication should be given to the Health office one week prior to trip departure, so the Health Office has time to prepare for the trip.
-The chaperon will return the medication to the student at the end of the trip.
+The chaperone will return the medication to the student at the end of the trip.

 • Student Accidental Injury Insurance